Woonters/sir_bot/readme.md

 - Lots of pictures of gnomes that cycle
 - An internal voice to fall back on since I can run out of generations / more voices
 - Editable join and leave messages
-- Turn any `println!`'s into logging messages
-- Stop saving messages to TEMP.mpeg, and have a fall back message / use that internal voice
-- Error messages on say_saved
 - Play YouTube videos
 - Pause, Stop etc. controls
 - Play music from my library maybe?